-Fixed rate bonds are a type of savings account that offer higher rates of interest compared to easy-access products, but you must be prepared to lock your money away for a fixed period of time – usually one to five years.
+Fixed rate bonds are a type of fixed rate savings account.
+They offer higher rates of interest compared to easy-access products, but you must be prepared to lock your money away for a fixed period of time: usually 1 to 5 years.

 The main advantage of fixed rate bonds is that they tend to offer better interest rates than other protected savings products.
 However, they also offer another benefit which is often overlooked.

 Most easy access and ISA savings products offer variable rate savings.
 This means the rate of interest they pay can change at the providers’ discretion.